Ruturaj4/EKLAVYA/README.md

 ```
 `binary_directory/` is where the binaries compiled with debug information are stored.

+Note that after preparing, it is necessary to clean the files.

 ### Train Embedding Model

-Asuming your dataset is saved at the location `../../dataset/x64utils/`.
+Asuming your cleaned dataset is saved at the location `../../dataset/x64utils/`.
+Create train_mov and test_mov directories in your dataset/ directory and copy x64utils/ files in respective directories with - say 80-20 split.
 Note that the provision of correct path is important.
 Project may break otherwise.

 #### Prepare the input file for training embedding model
 ```